laravel/nova-docs/3.0/metrics/defining-metrics.md

 ]);
 ```

+For values of float type you can control the rounding precision and rounding mode by overriding the `$roundingPrecision` and `$roundingMode` properties respectively.

 ## Caching

 Occasionally the calculation of a metric's values can be slow and expensive.
 For this reason, all Nova metrics contain a `cacheFor` method which allows you to specify the duration the metric result should be cached: